-The following transcription was also kindly shared with me
+This scan and the following transcription was kindly shared with me by Andrew Norman:

 Coad’s comments in his copy of Neatby: